djmsampson/layout2/tbx/layoutdoc/uixFigureObserver.md

 ax.Parent = [];
 ```

+We observe that the listener callback is executed.

 ### Create a figure observer for a box panel

 The following example shows how to respond to the `Theme` property of a box panel's figure ancestor.
 The source code for this example is available in `observerExample.m`.